dabhivaibhav/dsa/linkedlist/linkedlist.md

   - `insert()` method appends a new node and rewires `tail.next` to `head`
   - `deleteByValue()` searches for a node with a specific value and removes it while maintaining the circular structure
   - `showList()` uses a `do-while` loop to display all nodes starting from `head`

-### 💡 How I Approach Implementing an Operation

-Whenever I start building or debugging an operation:
-1. I **draw the current state** of the LinkedList — showing head, tail, and all the nodes.
-2. I **label references clearly** and imagine how they should change after the operation.
-3. I focus not on *how* to write the code immediately, but on *what references or logic* are needed.

-> This habit of visualizing the structure first helps me understand pointer movements clearly and avoids confusion.
 ---
 ## 🌟 Characteristics of LinkedList